evanscloud/atp-rankings-cli-gem/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Notes

+This is an student project used for the educational purpose of learning and understanding data.
+All information, trademarks, and copyrights belong to the ownership of ATP and it's affiliates.
+I do not own nor claim to own any of ATP's data.